Last Updated on July 13, 2023 by Michelle Ball

 Per CIF Bylaw 510C, ANY, any, any, communication can trigger an allegation of pre-enrollment contact.
 The contact may be intentional or unintentional, direct or not so direct, and can occur even without someone knowing they are making pre-enrollment contact.

 You know that person you chatted with while waiting in line at the local fast food restaurant about that local school team?
 If they turn out to work for a company who donates sports equipment to the school the student is transferring to, bantering with them may break the pre-enrollment contact rule.

 You know that clerk at the grocery store who also works as a teacher at the new school?
 Don’t be discussing the new school with her, or this may be argued to be pre-enrollment contact per CIF.

 Did you thumbs up someone’s sports post that works at the new school?
 Could this potentially be construed by CIF as pre-enrollment contact….?
 Maybe.

 The rule covers far too many people, and far too many unintended communications.

 Pre-Enrollment Contact Can Happen Anywhere

 Needless to say, this pre-enrollment contact can occur anywhere, at anytime.
-The contact does not have to be with someone at the new school or new school district.
+The contact does not have to be with a staff member at the new school or new school district.
 It can occur walking down the street or at a neighbor’s barbecue.